 Ripple is a unique browser extension that intercepts searches for harmful material online, and instead directs users to mental health resources.
-Sadly, the founders identified that this was a problem requiring a solution through their own lived experience, when their son took his own life in November 2020.
-When they got his mobile phone and laptop back from the police, they discovered that he had been exploring ways to commit suicide.
+Sadly, the founders identified that this was a problem requiring a solution through their own lived experience, when their brother and son took his own life in November 2020.
+When they got Josh’s mobile phone and laptop back from the police, they discovered that he had been exploring ways to take his own life.

-> Since officially launching free of charge across the UK in September 2021, in six months Ripple had been downloaded over 110,000 times.
-Some 22 individuals have approached Ripple to say that the tool intercepting them online at their most vulnerable point had saved their life and that they are now receiving mental health support.
+Since officially launching free of charge across the UK in September 2021, in six months Ripple had been downloaded over 300,000 times and intercepted over 1,900 harmful online searches.
+Some 24 individuals have approached Ripple to say that the tool intercepting them online at their most vulnerable point had saved their life and that they are now receiving mental health support.

-> The charity’s next objective is to make Ripple available on mobile phones and tablets as well as desktop devices and laptops.
+The charity’s next objective is to make Ripple available on mobile phones and tablets as well as desktop devices and laptops.
 It is also looking to develop it beyond the UK.

 Charity Awards judge Kris Murali said: “Ripple is such an innovative product, and replicable at the same time.”